P-i-N/sbp/README.md

 # Structured Bindings Pack
 Header only library for serializing C++ structs into [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) binary form with minimal boilerplate code.
 Requires C++17 and MSVC compiler (but should probably work with other compilers as well).
+Obviously, this is just a fun project, highly experimental, avoid using it during _rocket surgeries_.

+## What is this good for?

 ## Quick example
 ```cpp